 It’s been more than a year since the COVID-19 pandemic began, and at Wellstar Health System, we understand many people may feel frustrated.
 For a moment, life seemed to be getting back to normal, but now it feels as though we’re back at the start.

 However, we can’t give up the fight.
-As the Delta variant and other strains of the virus emerge and spread, it’s time to take action.
+As new variants of the virus emerge and spread, it’s time to take action.

 We have to rise up and take COVID-19 down.
 It’s up to all of us to make well happen.